Triplex locomotive

-A triplex locomotive was a steam locomotive that divided the driving force on its wheels by using three pairs of cylinders to drive three sets of driving wheels.
+A triplex locomotive was a steam locomotive class that divided the driving force on its wheels by using three pairs of cylinders to drive three sets of driving wheels.
 Any such locomotive will inevitably be articulated.
 All triplex locomotives built were of the Mallet type, but with an extra set of driving wheels under the tender.
 The concept was extended to locomotives with four, five or six sets of drive wheels.
 However, these locomotives were never built, except for one quadruplex locomotive in Belgium.

-Triplex classes
+Erie and Virginian Triplex classes

-Baldwin Locomotive Works built three 2-8-8-8-2 triplex locomotives for the Erie Railroad between 1914 and 1916.
-A 2-8-8-8-2 has two leading wheels, three sets of eight driving wheels, and two trailing wheels.
+Baldwin Locomotive Works built three 2-8-8-8-2 triplex locomotives for the Erie Railroad between 1914 and 1916 during World War I. A 2-8-8-8-2 has two leading wheels, three sets of eight driving wheels, and two trailing wheels.
 Because of its length, such a locomotive must be articulated.
 It is not longer than a normal articulated; the third set of drivers is located under the tender.
 All of the examples produced were a Triplex of the Mallet type.
 The first was named Matt H. Shay, after a beloved employee of that road.
 These Triplexes were given the classification of P-1 and they could reportedly pull 650 freight cars.
 The triplexes were primarily used as pushers on grades requiring helper locomotives.
-Slow moving, the triplexes were not considered highly successful, and no more were built for Erie.
-The Erie Railroad scrapped their Triplexes from 1929, 1931, and 1933.
+Slow moving, the triplexes were not considered successful and no more were built for Erie.
+The Erie scrapped their triplexes in 1929, 1931, and 1933.